Athens, Greece

 BHF partners in this project:

-Academic coordinator: Dr Adamandia Panagopoulou (Conservator of Antiquities; Post-Doc Researcher in archaeological materials at Barcelona University in Spain with 'NCSR' Demokritos in Greece; Leiden University in the Netherlands)
+Academic coordinator: Dr. Adamandia Panagopoulou (Conservator of Antiquities; Post-Doc Researcher in archaeological materials at Barcelona University in Spain with 'NCSR' Demokritos in Greece; Leiden University in the Netherlands)

 Lecturers: